Mike Keller

-Michael F. Keller (born December 13, 1949) is a former American football linebacker and football executive in the National Football League.
-He played professional football for the Dallas Cowboys.
-He played college football at the University of Michigan.
+Michael F. Keller (born December 13, 1949) is an American former professional football executive and former player.
+He played as a linebacker for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Michigan Wolverines.

-Early years
+Early life

 A native of Chicago, Illinois, he attended Catholic Central High School in Grand Rapids, Michigan.

 College career

 Keller played college football at the University of Michigan and became a three-year starter at defensive end from 1969 to 1971.
 As a senior, he started all 11 games and the 1972 Rose Bowl for a team that finished the season with an 11–1 record and ranked No. 6 in the final AP Poll.

 He was selected as an All-Big Ten player in 1971 as well as Associated Press third-team All-American.
 In July 1972, Keller was selected to play against the Dallas Cowboys in the annual Chicago College All-Star Game, along with Michigan teammates Thom Darden, Reggie McKenzie and Mike Taylor.